 “I work with different colleges to help their people find jobs, as well as go in there and teach some courses that are kind of outside of the box for most of their instructors,” Weiss said.

-Such efforts help to increase awareness of the insurance profession, which of course is step one in attracting new talent.
+Such efforts help to increase awareness of the insurance profession, which of course is step one in narrowing the insurance talent gap.
 Weiss offers an enticing pitch, especially to younger workers who are anxious to get ahead fast, or “want to be vice president when they walk in the door,” as he said.